bmcculley/hosts/readme.md

 Also, I'll rework the code to remove the duplicates, and make things more uniform.
 This as opposed to just willy-nilly grabbing everything and throwing it inline into a hosts file.

+Oh...if you need a hosts file in the mean time, please check out [hosts_new.txt](https://github.com/bmcculley/hosts/blob/master/hosts_new.txt).

 #Amalgamated hosts file

 This repo consolidates several reputable `hosts` files and consolidates them into a single hosts file that you can use.